Learn how to navigate the world of dating in the Netherlands with our guide to understanding Dutch men and women and the local dating culture.

 Going Dutch: splitting the bill and chivalry

 Other acts of chivalry, such as opening doors for women or carrying their heavy bags, should not be expected either.
 In Dutch culture, such actions aren’t seen as an affront to ladies but rather as a sign that Dutch men see them as equals.
-Similarly, a woman should be prepared that a date with a Dutch man is not always going to be free ride; nor will free drinks in bars be that forthcoming from local men.
+Similarly, a woman should be prepared that a date with a Dutch man is not always going to be a free ride – and don’t expect to be showered with free drinks at the bar!

 Moving into a relationship in the Netherlands